Sans3108/TypeScript-Discord-Bot/README.md

 ## How to use

-- Click on the `Use this template` and create a new repository with your desired name.
+- Click on the `Use this template` button and create a new repository with your desired name.
 - Clone your brand new repository, open it in your IDE of choice and start editing.
 - When you are ready to run your bot:
   - Copy and paste `.env.example`, rename it to `.env` and replace the values inside with your environment variables.